AviatrixSystems/Docs/StartUpGuides/CloudN-Startup-Guide.rst

 3.1.1.
 Configure Network Adapter Properties for ACX
 ***************************************************

 ..
-Note:: If you deploy CloudN for Site2Cloud connectivity, skip this section.
+Note:: If you deploy CloudN for Site2Cloud connectivity, CloudN network interfaces are not in promiscuous mode.
+Skip this section.

 ..